Homepage Articles Non-Toxic Flea Remedies

 Looking for Non-Toxic Flea Remedies?

-Natural Flea Repellents
+Natural Flea Repellents for Pets

 Feeling more than a little frustrated by several failed attempts to combat fleas, I contacted my Aunt Lynda, who has spent many years rescuing dogs in the Caribbean.
 When she suggested vinegar, I was amazed.
 I had read about the benefits of using it before but didn’t think it would work.
 She insisted it was the best thing and never used anything else.
 She recommended mopping the floors with white vinegar because it is cheaper, and bathing pets in apple cider vinegar.